 Not only do the roses make a deeply coloured vinegar, but they also add a floral fragrance to a substance that – to some – is downright offensive.
 The rose petals help tranform the natural scent of the apple cider vinegar into something much more pleasant.

 The smell of ACV is definitely not for everyone.
-(Aside from hippies like me.
-My signature scent is Lavanila with a hint of apple cider vinegar.)
 But as long as you’re not bathing in it, you won’t have to worry that you’ll walk around smelling like salad dressing.

 Tips for making rose petal vinegar